Duta/focs-2015-16/README.md

 ---------------
 **If you are working in the lab, you only need to install the Python `requests` module.**

+**Note:** If you are working at home and you need to submit but are unable to install this marking script you can always `ssh` into a lab machine and execute the script there.

 ### Git
 The first thing you'll need is [git](http://git-scm.com/downloads).